-Despite its intent to follow the EU approach in distinction between the linear and non-linear content, the NCC still has loose control on content distribution over different platforms.
-All of the licensed platforms, including the wall-gardened IPTV service provided by telecoms carriers, are required to carry content offered by those who have passed scrutiny and received the proper content provider licences from the NCC.
-Internet TV and/or Internet radio are grey areas under the NCC's current content policy.
+Despite its intent to follow the EU approach in distinguishing between linear and non-linear content, the NCC has not had a clear policy toward content delivered over the internet or similar platforms.
+All of the licensed platforms as mentioned above in question 5.1, including the wall-gardened IPTV service provided by telecoms carriers, are required to carry only content offered by those who have passed scrutiny and received the proper content provider licences from the NCC.
+Internet TV and/or internet radio are grey areas under the NCC's current content policy - the NCC has been silent on whether licences would be required for such internet services.